-The Document Consumer decides it requires this document and initiates a Retrieve
+- The Document Consumer decides it requires this document and initiates a Retrieve

-Registry to set non-zero values for hash and size.
-The XDS Metadata Update supplement describes the mechanism for doing this.

-If new content becomes available that the Integrated Document Source/Repository wishes to make available, then that actor will publish a new entry to the Document Registry representing the new content.
+Document Set transaction to the Integrated Document Source/Repository identified in the query response.
+The Integrated Document Source/Repository uses the unique identifier specified in the Retrieve Document Set to identify which records in the clinical database were identified for this document at the time of registration.
+If new content became available after the registration of the document it will not be included in the document content.
+The content is extracted from the clinical database, formed into a properly formatted document and returned to the Document Consumer.
+The Integrated Document Source/Repository also must update the entry originally submitted to the Document Registry to set non-zero values for hash and size.
+The XDS Metadata Update supplement describes the mechanism for doing this. - If new content becomes available that the Integrated Document Source/Repository wishes to make available, then that actor will publish a new entry to the Document Registry representing the new content.
 That new entry could also be a replacement for the prior entry.